hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/100_Map/300_Map_Eviction.md

 	Apart from the above values, you can also develop and use your own eviction policy.
 Please see the [Custom Eviction Policy section](/Distributed_Data_Structures/Map/Map_Eviction.html#page_Custom+Eviction+Policy).

-- `max-size`: Maximum number of map entries in each cluster member.
-This is the default policy.
-If you use this option, please note that you cannot set the `max-size` to a value lower than `(partition-count/member-count)` (Partition count is 271 by default).
+- `max-size`: Maximum size of the map.
+When maximum size is reached, the map is evicted based on the policy defined.
+Valid values are integers between 0 and `Integer.MAX VALUE`.
+Default value is 0, which means infinite.
+If you want `max-size` to work, set the `eviction-policy` property to a value other than NONE.
+Its attributes are described below.
 	- `PER_NODE`: Maximum number of map entries in each cluster member.
 This is the default policy.
-If you use this option, please note that you cannot set the `max-size` to a value lower than the partition count (which is 271 by default).
+If you use this option, please note that you cannot set the `max-size` to a value lower than `(partition-count/member-count)` (Partition count is 271 by default).

 		`<max-size policy="PER_NODE">5000</max-size>`